Light Painting at Night with Noel Kerns

 CANCELLATION and REFUNDS

-DCP reserves the right to cancel a workshop at any time for low enrollment or for other reasons and will promptly refund all payments made to date.
-In the event of a workshop cancellation DCP and its parent company Spot Studio, Inc. are not responsible for reimbursement of non-refundable airline tickets and other arrangements.
+Dallas Center for Photography reserves the right to cancel a workshop at any time for low enrollment or for other reasons and will promptly refund all payments made to date.
+In the event of a workshop cancellation, DCP and Spot Studio, Inc. are not responsible for reimbursement of non-refundable airline tickets, hotel reservations and other travel arrangements.
+If you’re coming from out of town we recommend that you purchase travel insurance.

 We all hope for clear, cloud free skies but the workshop will go on if it’s cloudy or rains.
 Bring umbrellas and the right shoes and we’ll still be able to make good photos.
 We may have to substitute one or both locations depending on conditions.
 The workshop will only be cancelled due to weather if it becomes severe enough to be dangerous or prohibit all photography.